shayanabdulkarimkhan/dsc-phase-1-project-v2-4/README.md

     - Production Budget: ~$150 million
         - This is the second highest production budget from the final 3 options.

-**Impactful market entry** is a mix of good reviews, high profits and global exposure.
-Reviewws and profits have already been discussed.
-Looking at the scope of international market launch, depending on the client's strategy, the options will be limited.
-The financial performance in domestic and foreign markets of the 3 options is given below:
+**Domestic vs Foreign Launch** The financial performance in domestic and foreign markets of the 3 options is given below:

+    1. `Action, Adventure, Family` :
+        - Barely break even.
+Most of the profits are from international markets
+        - Cannot pursue

+    2. `Adventure, Drama, Sci-Fi` :
         - Domestic profit of ~$200 million.
+        - Foreign profit of ~$350 million.

+    3. `Action, Adventure, Comedy` :
+        - Domestic profit of ~$200 million.
         - Foreign profit of ~$325 million.

-This shows that for an impactful market entry, international markets can not be ignored and have to be catered to.
+This shows that for a profitable success, international markets can not be ignored and have to be catered t

 With all of that in mind, the final recommendation would be to pursue a film in the genre commbination of `Action, Adventure, Comedy`.

 This is because it will meet all 3 of the client's goals.
 These 3 genres are most common occurances in the high customer reviews list and the most profitable genres list.
 This increases the statistical chances of the movie having high **profits** and high **positive viewer responses**.